Science at Avon Old Farms School

 - Engineering Design and Development

-This is an intensive study of biology for the scholarly ninth and tenth grade students.
-It is a more thorough and faster pace treatment of the general biology curriculum emphasizing independent reading and laboratory investigations.
+This is an intensive study of living systems for the scholarly ninth and tenth grade students.
+It is a more thorough and faster pace treatment of the general living systems curriculum emphasizing independent reading and laboratory investigations.
 Students will acquire a firm foundation in the general principles of biology and can proceed to other honors and advanced placement science classes.
+This course is designed to prepare students to progress to AP Biology.

 Chemistry is the study of matter and its composition.
 In addition, chemistry is the science that deals with changes which matter undergoes and the energy that accompanies these changes .
 This course is designed to enable students to learn chemistry through experimentation and observation.
 More than one third of class time is devoted to solving word problems and eighteen lab experiments supplement classroom work.
 The primary goals of this course are for students to develop an understanding of the basic principles of inorganic and organic molecules and the processes they are involved in, both physical and chemical , and to acquire an appreciation of science as a process of questions and answers.
 Factor labeling or dimensional analysis is introduced as the method of choice for problem solving.
 The laboratory experiments are intended to familiarize students with the scientific method and the use of computer programs in data recording and analysis.